top of page

 Materials: Polylactic Acid (PLA), Ardruino Uno, Raspberry Pi 2 Model B, solenoid valve, pneumatic gripper, and a touchscreen display.

-One of the most promising applications for personal manufacturing technologies in the laboratory setting is device prototyping.
-Research and development teams often stumble into niche problems bound by their specific research practice.
-Some of these problems don't have commercially available solutions, and when they do, they come with a hefty price tag because their monetization is not driven by high volume sales.
-In the lab automation environment, where workflows are carried out by an assortment of specialized machines, a simple task, like de-capping a vial, can disrupt a complex multistep procedure.
+One of the most promising applications of personal manufacturing technologies in the laboratory setting is device prototyping.
+Research and development teams often encounter niche problems specific to their research practices.
+These problems frequently lack commercially available solutions, and when solutions do exist, they often come with a substantial cost due to the low volume of sales driving their monetization.
+In the lab automation environment, where workflows are carried out by an array of specialized machines, even a simple task, such as de-capping a vial, can disrupt a complex multistep procedure.

 During my employment at Calibr, I assisted the Lab Automation team tackle the aforementioned problem, programmatically de-capping a vial in a compound management liquid handling workstation.
 An Arduino controlled pneumatic gripper with a modular base insert compatible with the liquid handler's workstation configuration was installed and scripted to fulfill its function during an automated workflow.
 In this project, the Arduino Uno controls a solenoid valve that regulates airflow to the pneumatic three finger gripper.

-We also explored the possibilities of personally manufactured networked devices through Raspberry Pi affordable computers.
-We successfully employed a Raspberry Pi 2 Model B to tele control and monitor a Robo R1+ 3D printer and a second one to prototype and manufacture a touchscreen kiosk to display the ultra High Throughput Screening sequencing queue, enabled by Google Calendar, and report instrumentation malfunctions, via Google Forms.
-The touchscreen interface was comprised by a Raspberry Pi, a touchscreen, and a custom 3D printed enclosure.
+We also explored the potential of personally manufactured networked devices using affordable Raspberry Pi computers.
+We successfully utilized a Raspberry Pi 2 Model B to telecontrol and monitor a Robo R1+ 3D printer.
+Additionally, we used a second Raspberry Pi to prototype and manufacture a touchscreen kiosk.
+This kiosk displayed the ultra High Throughput Screening queue, enabled by Google Calendar, and reported instrumentation malfunctions via Google Forms.
+The touchscreen interface consisted of a Raspberry Pi, a touchscreen, and a custom 3D-printed enclosure.

 bottom of page